 Responsible work at the Thetford builder’s, undertakers and china and glass shop

-So I left and went and worked in Thetford.
-I worked in a company which was called Boughtons, which is no longer going, it's now Carters’ Builders.
-On Station Road in Thetford.
-They were a builder, and an undertaker, and they also had, fine China and glass shop, at the front which is now an opticians called Donnellys’.
-I worked, I did all the office work – there was just me.
-I did all the office work.
-I did the shop, and when the boss wasn’t there I did the undertaking as well!
+So, I left and went and worked in Thetford at a company called Boughtons n Station Road in Thetford.
+It’s now Carters’ Builders.They were a builders and an undertakers.
+They also had a fine china and glass shop which is now an opticians called Donnellys’.
+I did all the office work – there was just me – and the shop, and when the boss wasn’t there, I did the undertaking as well!
 I enjoyed it very much.
-I had to do all the wages.
-And that was quite a job because there were six trades: carpenter, plumber, brick layer, plasterer, painter and decorator, a joiner.
-Each of those trades had, six levels, of, workmen.
+I had to do all the wages,which was quite a job because there were six trades: carpenter, plumber, brick layer, plasterer, painter and decorator, a joiner.
+Each of those trades had six levels of workmen.
 Starting with the apprentice, aged 15, who got one and seven pence three-farthings an hour.
 Up to the master craftsman, who was 22 or over, and he earned quite a bit more per hour.
 And I did all the wages, for all six trades, all six ages of the trades, plus all the labourers; and you work out 46 and a half hours at one and seven three-farthings an hour, plus three hours at time and a quarter.
-I did all that, there were no computers, they had no adding machines, there was nothing.
-I then went down the bank, on a Friday, and I drew the wages.
+There were no computers, they had no adding machines.
+I went down the bank, on a Friday, and I drew the wages.
 Came back, put them all in the envelopes, paid the men and woe betide me if I was a penny out!
 I typed all the accounts, I typed out all the estimates.
 I typed out all the funeral bills.
 I interviewed people, what they wanted at a funeral, if the boss was out.
 I served in the shop.
-And I had to learn all about fine China and glass, five pounds a week!
+And I had to learn all about fine china and glass, five pounds a week!

 Learning on the job

 There wasn’t any leisure time.
 I know it sounds archaic, and we’re only going back to 1962 when I got married but, it’s a different world.
-When a woman got married then, didn’t expect any leisure.
+When a woman got married then, she didn’t expect any leisure.

 Changes from single to married life